maspadaru/ares/README.md

 Time reference: [@, time_variable]
 Conjunction: &&
 ```
-Please note that the head of a Laser++ rule is limited to conjunctions of atomic
+Please note that the head of a ARES rule is limited to conjunctions of atomic
 and time reference formulas.
 Example program:
 ```